-What Can a Handyman Do in Whitehall, Michigan?
+What Can a Handyman Do Without a License in Whitehall, Michigan?

 In Michigan, most “handyman” work is regulated through the state’s Residential Builder and Maintenance & Alteration Contractor system when you work on residential structures for compensation.
 Michigan does NOT have a simple statewide “handyman under $___” exemption that lets you do contracting without the proper builder/M&A credential; instead, you must avoid work that falls under licensed contractor categories and separately avoid state-licensed trades (electrical/plumbing/HVAC).
 Even if you are credential-exempt for a specific task, you may still need local building permits through Whitehall’s building department (often administered county-wide).